barbarahenning/GettingAndCleaningDataProject/README.md

-# Getting And Cleaning DataP roject
+# Getting And Cleaning Data Project
 This repository contains the files required for the final project of Getting and Cleaning Data course.